Jordyn Hadden

 Service Description

-In a Manuscript Critique, I read the entire manuscript and provide an editorial letter (10-20 pages) that summarizes the story’s strengths, areas of improvement, and recommended next steps.
+In a Manuscript Critique, I read your entire manuscript and provide a 10- to 20-page Editorial Letter that summarizes your story’s strengths, areas of improvement, and recommended next steps.
 This letter provides a detailed step-by-step guide for revising your novel on your own.
 This service does not include line-by-line comments within the manuscript.

 Investment